bitomia/realm/README.md

 # Realm - Simple container orchestration service

-Realm is a simple orchestration service for OCI containers based on containerd.
-It will run as a cluster with different nodes running *realm daemon* instances.
+Realm is a extendable, embeddable and simple orchestration service for different type of loads such as native processes or OCI containers.

+It's simple because it is just one executable to command the cluster where Realm runs as daemon on each one of the cluster nodes.
+It's also extendable because it uses a driver systems to extend it with custom loads or node drivers.
 Managing the cluster can be commanded from command-line interface or using the REST API that each daemon exposes.
+It's embeddable because Realm provides a C API to interface with clusters.

 ## Development setup